Diloxanide: Pharmacology

 The prodrug, diloxanide furoate, is metabolized in the gastrointestinal tract to release the active drug, diloxanide.

-90% of each dose is excreted in the urine and the other 10% is excreted in the feces.
+Ninety percent of each dose is excreted in the urine and the other ten percent is excreted in the feces.

 Society and culture

 It is on the World Health Organization's List of Essential Medicines.

 The drug was discovered by Boots UK in 1956, and introduced as Furamide; it was not available in much of the developed world as of 2012.